 Anti-Corrosive Part in Ozone Generators

-Another aspect of our dedication to a professional ozone generator that deliver reliable service year-after-year is the careful design and assembly process.
+Another aspect of our dedication to a professional ozone generator that delivers reliable service year-after-year is the careful design and assembly process.
 Ozone is a corrosive element when there is long-term exposure to high ozone levels.
 While this is not a concern the facility during 3-6 hour ozone shock treatments, your ozone generator spends hours, days, and weeks in a high ozone environment.
 Therefore, we prepare every part to sustain a corrosive environment.

 1- Stainless Steel Parts: Our screws, nuts, and parts are stainless steel.